 The winner will receive prizes donated by the proprietors of Polly Model Engineering Limited and the FMES together with a suitably inscribed Trophy which shall be retained.

 The award will normally be presented at an Annual General Meeting of the FMES at which representatives of the winner’s family and Club or Society are welcome to attend.

-The 2024 competition has been announced, with a closing date of 31st December 2023 – and this year with an increase in the prize values!
-The awards will be presented at the AGM on 2 March 2024 to be held at the Boscombe Down Aviation Museum in Wiltshire.
-The nomination forms and other information can be found here:
+The 2024 competition has now been closed for entries and the judges are at work assessing these.
+Prize winners will shortly be informed and the awards will be presented at the AGM on 2 March 2024 to be held at the Boscombe Down Aviation Museum in Wiltshire.
+Details of the winners will be found here in due course.